 This is not an obvious recipe for my blog.

-You see, I hate eggplant.
-I physically hate it.
-It’s just so gross.
-And I hated cooking this recipe, because I had to touch it and smell it and it was awful.
+You see, eggplant and I are not friends.
+And I did not love cooking this recipe, because I had to touch it and smell it and it was terrible and yet here we are.
+The results were worth it!

-Inspired by the batata harra on that same sharing platter, these fries are baked with spices and herbs to give them a crispy, spicy coating, and finished off with a twist of lime.
+Inspired by batata harra (Lebanese potatoes), these fries are baked with spices and herbs to give them a crispy, spicy coating, and finished off with a twist of lime.

 For the Fries